 Zenishifts

 I chose two examples of Zenishifts based upon no better reason than I really like one of them (Twin Sons) and the other was a good contrast (Hemogoblin).
-I picked two undercoat colors for each of these Zenishifts that were close to the two shift colors with one light and one dark per color.
+I picked two undercoat colors for each of these Zenishifts that close to the two shift colors with one light and one dark per color.

 Hemogoblin appears orangish over white and dark green over black as shown in the examples below with grey coming up as a paler green.
 Putting Hemogoblin over orange or green did not shift its overall color from that of the opaque undercoat.